 Lemon Balm is a hardy perennial plant that dies down in the winter.
-It has bright green crinkly leaves which are slightly hairy, with strongly toothed margins.
+It has bright green crinkly leafs which are slightly hairy, with strongly toothed margins.
 These are arranged in pairs on each side of a square stem.
 The leaves are very attractive in their own right and make a good addition to any flower bed.
-The plant grows to about 2-3 feet in height forming a clump that will spread if not contained.
+The plant grows to about 2-3 feet (60-92 cm) in height forming a clump that will spread if not contained.
 The flowers are small, white, pale lilac or yellow and arranged in irregular whorls at leaf nodes on upright stems.
 They are not showy.
 Plants are grown for their interesting leaves and wonderful lemon scent that the leaves produce with bruised.
-The leaves are also very strongly lemon tasting and can be used in all kinds of culinary dishes and drinks.

 It's a great plant for containers especially for shaded patios or decks where it's interesting leaves and lovely scent are very welcome.
 Pots keep it contained and in most zones the plants will survive in the pots over the winter without much extra care.